huliping-cu/how-to-cook-a-Gordon-Ramsay-steak/README.md

-# Learn to Cook a Perfect Gordon Ramsay Steak in 10min
+# How to Cook a Perfect Gordon Ramsay Steak in 10min

 All it takes is 10 minutes and 7 ingredients to make someone love you forever!